gnmearacaun/rpios-wayfirewm-config/README.md

 ```
 sudo nice -n -20 udevmon -c udevmon.yaml >udevmon.log 2>udevmon.err &
 ```
-You may notice a lag typing `s` or `space` with an sdcard.
-For convenience, there's a version of the udevmon.yaml without s2arrows if you prefer.
+You may notice a slight lag when typing `s` if you're installation is on an sdcard.
+If you don't want to use it rename `udevmon-without-s2arrows.yaml` to `udevmon.yaml` and copy that one over instead.

 ### Build Neovim